 As is the tradition here at Alanda Craft, we have to make a yearly Christmas table runner tutorial.
 So this is our contribution for 2021.
 If you want to see the others just click the links below.
 And yes, 2019 is missing – can’t even think why we didn’t do one that year but there you go!

-This year, as always, we wanted something quick and easy plus we had a heap of Christmas fabric scraps that we wanted to use it.
+This year, as always, we wanted something quick and easy plus we had a heap of Christmas fabric scraps that we wanted to use up.
 So we went with a strip table runner with some feature designs on each end.

 This one is pretty fast to put together and you don’t need to do any fancy free motion quilting, unless you want to of course.
 We just used the walking foot on the sewing machine and stitched straight lines.